-Florida State University in Tallahassee, Florida
+Florida State University

-The Princeton Review ranked Florida State University on the list of top colleges that pay you back.
-The school was also 95th U.S. News & World Report's list of best universities nationwide for 2015.
-A Bachelor of Fine Arts and a Master's of Fine Arts are available in film production.
+The film school at Florida State University features the Torchlight Program, a non-degree-granting program designed to instruct students on issues pertaining to the business of the film industry.
+The Princeton Review ranked Florida State University on the 2017 list of top colleges that pay you back.
+The U.S. News & World Report ranked the school 92nd on its list of best universities nationwide for 2017.
+A Bachelor of Fine Arts and a Master of Fine Arts are available in film production.

-The program's core classes include film sound, production management, film aesthetics, technical support and a variety of film editing coursework.
-At the graduate level, students complete a comprehensive examination, finish a workshop in a film editing specialization and produce a final film project.
+The program's core classes include film sound, production management, film aesthetics, technical support, and a variety of film editing coursework.
+At the graduate level, students complete a comprehensive examination, finish a workshop in a film editing specialization, and produce a final film project.
 Industry professionals are often available at the completion of this program to help new students to start their film editing careers.

-2. Webster University in Saint Louis, Missouri
+Webster University in Saint Louis

-|School Highlight: The faculty at Webster University's Film School features numerous award-winners in multiple fields of film production, who have experience working for television networks such as PBS and the Discovery Channel.
+Webster University was ranked #24 on the list of Midwest regional universities by U.S. News & World Report in 2017.
+The faculty features numerous award-winners in multiple fields of film production who have experience working for television networks such as PBS and the Discovery Channel.

-Webster University was ranked #26 on the list of Midwest regional universities by U.S. News and World Report in 2015.
-The Bachelor of Arts in Film Production degree program gives students an overview of many aspects of film production and film editing.
-The completion of several film projects is required to complete much of the coursework.
+The Bachelor of Arts in Film Production gives students an overview of many aspects of film production and film editing.
+The completion of several film projects is required.
 As students learn and complete film projects, they can choose to focus their studies on film editing or other aspects of the filmmaking process.
-Classes available to students include film production, filmmaking, advanced cinematography, video production and film editing.
+Classes available to students include film production, filmmaking, advanced cinematography, video production, and film editing.

 Top Film Editing Schools

-|DePaul University||The School of Cinema and Interactive Media (CIM) at DePaul features Project Bluelight, a professional production company that incorporates student experiences into the creation of independent films||Chicago, IL|
+|DePaul University||Chicago, IL||The School of Cinema and Interactive Media (CIM) features Project Bluelight, a professional production company that incorporates student experiences into the creation of independent films.|

-|George Mason University||This school's interdisciplinary Bachelor of Arts (BA) degree in film and video studies can encompass subjects such as art history, classical languages, theater, communications, art and visual technology||Fairfax, VA|
+|George Mason University||Fairfax, VA||Offers an interdisciplinary Bachelor of Arts (BA) degree in film and video studies that can encompass subjects such as art history, classical languages, theater, communications, art, and visual technology|

-|New York University||Just 36 students are admitted to the graduate film program at NYU each year; students create at least five films during the 3-year program||New York, NY|
+|New York University||New York, NY||Just 36 students are admitted to the graduate film program at NYU each year; students create at least five films during the 3-year program|

-|University of Central Florida||UCF features the Jonathan Mednick Film Production Lab for use by students in the Bachelor of Arts (B.A.)||Orlando, FL|
+|University of Central Florida||Orlando, FL||Features the Jonathan Mednick Film Production Lab for use by students in the bachelor's film program|

-|University of Iowa||The Cinematic Arts department within this university's College of Arts and Sciences offers an MFA in film and video production as well as an MA/Ph.D. in film studies||Iowa City, IA|
+|University of Iowa||Iowa City, IA||The Cinematic Arts department offers an MFA in film and video production as well as an MA/PhD in film studies|